 VERSE 47.
 If anyone listens to my sayings, and doesn’t believe, I don’t judge him.
 For I came not to judge the world, but to save the world.

-I came … to save the world.
+I came … to.
 What was the mission of the Lord Jesus Christ?
 How did he himself define it?
 Here are the verses we find in the four gospels.

 VERSE 48.
 He who rejects me, and doesn’t receive my sayings, has one who judges him.
 The word that I spoke will judge him in the last day.

 VERSE 49.
 For I spoke not from myself, but the Father who sent me, he gave me a commandment, what I should say, and what I should speak.

 VERSE 50.
 I know that his commandment is eternal life.
 The things therefore which I speak, even as the Father has said to me, so I speak.”

 Unless otherwise noted, all Bible quotations on this page are from the World English Bible and the World Messianic Edition.
 These translations have no copyright restrictions.
 They are in the Public Domain.